scottfr/SystemsBook/Applied/applied.md

 ## Managing Time in Time Management ##

 Often we are victims of our own beliefs and pursue approaches to deal with situations which are doomed to fail.
 Doomed to fail because the basis of our approach is flawed to begin with.
-The following "Managing Time in Time Management"[Managing Time in Time Management [http://insightmaker.com/insight/913](http://insightmaker.com/insight/913)] model is intended to demonstrate a very prominent example of this.
+The following "Managing Time in Time Management"^[Managing Time in Time Management [http://insightmaker.com/insight/913](http://insightmaker.com/insight/913)] model is intended to demonstrate a very prominent example of this.

 # Model
 {"title": "Managing Time in Time Management", "description": "Should you be surprised if pursuing the wrong course of action doesn't produce the desired result?", "load": "http://insightmaker.com/insight/913"}